AfzalivE/create-changelog-intellij-plugin/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This plugin helps you create a changelog file with a filename based on your current Git branch.
+This plugin helps you create a changelog file with a filename based on your current Git branch and the last commit message.
 It also lets you specify a template in settings.
 <!-- Plugin description end -->

 ## Installation